 Previous research identified a strong correlation between the environmental conditions in the northeast Pacific Ocean, specifically the Pacific Decadal Oscillation (PDO; Mantua et al. 1997) and recruitment of Pacific halibut to the commercial fishery during the 1900s.
-For Pacific halibut, the positive 'phase' of the PDO (years up to and including 1947, 1977-2006, and 2014+) and concurrent average recruitment appears to be correlated (Clark and Hare 2002; Clark et al. 1999).
+For Pacific halibut, the positive 'phase' of the PDO (years up to and including 1947, 1977-2006, and 2014-19) and concurrent average recruitment appears to be correlated (Clark and Hare 2002; Clark et al. 1999).
 The most recent PDO observations comprise the only information available related to Pacific halibut abundance prior to each cohort's first observation in the survey and fisheries, generally a lag of 6 to 8 years.
-PDO values from 2006-2013 were negative, representing the longest period of negative annual values observed since the late 1970s (Figure 53).
-Positive values were observed over 2014-19, and there was a slightly negative value for 2020; it usually takes a few years before it can be determined whether a change represents a new phase or just annual variability.
+PDO values from 2006-2013 were negative, representing the longest period of negative annual values observed since the late 1970s (Figure 52).
+Positive values were observed over 2014-19, and there have been negative values for 2020-21.
+Historically, it usually takes a few years before it can be determined whether a change represents a new phase or just annual variability.
 Recent values should be interpreted cautiously, as many other environmental indicators were highly anomalous, and it is very unclear whether these years represent comparable conditions to previous PDO observations.
-The correlation between the PDO and average recruitment strength is re-estimated in each year's stock assessment (IPHC-2021-SA-01).
+The correlation between the PDO and average recruitment strength is re-estimated in each year's stock assessment (IPHC-2022-SA-01).

-FIGURE 53.
+FIGURE 52.
 Time series of annual average PDO conditions (deviations from the long-term mean).
 Horizontal lines indicate average values over each historical phase.

-The Gulf of Alaska and Bering Sea continue to exhibit warmer than average temperatures, with intermittent marine 'heat waves' in the Gulf of Alaska, and very little sea ice during the 2017-18 and 2018-19 winters in the Bering Sea (Ferriss and Zador 2020; Siddon 2020).
-These conditions have been associated with seabird, marine mammal and Pacific cod (Gadus macrocephalus) mortality events in the Gulf of Alaska (Barbeaux et al. 2020).
-However, this same time period also appears to have produced very large 2014, 2016 and perhaps 2017 year classes for the sablefish (Anoplopoma fimbria) stock (Goethel et al. 2020).
+Recent reports for the Eastern Bering Sea, Aleutian Islands, Gulf of Alaska, British Columbia, and the California current all detail rapidly changing ecosystems.
+Intermittent marine 'heat waves', reduced sea ice, and mortality events for species such as crabs, Pacific cod and seabirds seem to be becoming more common.
+However, this same time period also appears to have produced very large 2014 and 2016-18 year classes for the sablefish (Anoplopoma fimbria) stock.
 It remains unknown whether historical correlations related to the PDO will be relevant to this period, and it will be several more years until the Pacific halibut recruitments from the 2014 and subsequent years are observed in the FISS and subsequently in the directed fisheries.